First of all, I need to apologize.

 The key to controlling a controlling child is controlling yourself.

 Yes.
-You.
 The key is you.
 I said I had the answer.
 I didn’t say you would like it.

 But before we go further, the very first thing you need to do is to identify if what you are seeing is actually controlling behavior.
 A while back I did a series on the different motivators of misbehavior.
 There are controlling children, attention-seeking children, revenge-seeking children and those children who simply give up in the face of adversity.
 I suggest you follow one or more of those links to try to figure out what kind of behavior cluster you are dealing with.
 Identifying the underlying motivation is the first step.
 Only once you have done that, can you figure out what to do about it.